 Since 1988, still another local chain of organic food shops is Sequoia, but they do not list their suppliers.
 They appear to be oriented toward vegetarians and vegans only.
 If you bring your own washable and reusable containers, you can get five percent off their prices of vegetables, fruits, and bulk products.
 Similarly, Origin’O is another local chain of organic shops, but they do not list their suppliers either.

-The Food Hub is another organic shop.
+The Food Hub is still another organic shop.
 They buy mostly from small- and mid-sized local farmers, many of whom are local.
 They list their suppliers on their website.
 They also take orders online and deliver.
 They have a shop in Molenbeek on the canal near Metro Comte de Flandre and another shop in Leuven next to the train station.

 If you want to buy and eat organic food in Brussels, you are spoilt for choice.
 Are you looking for one near you?
 Use this interactive map.